GilaCMS/docs/source/api-table.md

-## Class gTable
+## Class Table

-Class gTable is a tool to make queries to the database, that escapes sql injections and checks the user permissions for you.
+Class Table is a tool to make queries to the database, that escapes sql injections and checks the user permissions for you.

 How to create an instance:
 ```
-$userTable = new gTable('user');
+$userTable = new Table('user');
-$userTable = new gTable('src/core/tables/user.php');
+$userTable = new Table('src/core/tables/user.php');
 ```

 **Parameters**